- Dollar-cost averaging (DCA) helps us ride out market lows and enjoy the gains later.

 While none of us can predict what the markets will do in the short term, we are confident in the long-term resilience of our investment philosophy.

-The Endowus Flagship Portfolios are designed to give investors broad exposure to global markets in a strategic and passive asset allocation.
-This is opposed to a tactical — or short-term and opportunistic — allocation.
+At Endowus we believe in giving investors broad exposure to global markets in a strategic and passive asset allocation, as opposed to a tactical — or short-term and opportunistic — allocation.
 It is also unlike an active allocation that most of our competitors espouse.
-Our allocation strategy for core portfolios such as the Flagship Portfolios means that we largely track the global indices over time.
+Our allocation strategy is essentially to largely track the global indices over time so that your wealth will also grow steadily over time.